 Lisbon, Portugal • 4 days • Begin your journey in Lisbon, one of the oldest continually inhabited cities in the world.
 Stroll past Phoenician ruins that exist side by side with Gothic cathedrals and modern wonders such as the Museum of Art, Architecture, and Technology (MAAT).
 Learn how Lisbon’s famed seven hills and location at the mouth of the Tagus River influenced its development, and what changes were wrought by the cataclysmic earthquake of 1755.
 Take a day trip to nearby Sintra, home of several 19th century palaces with vivid pink, yellow, and red walls, a Moorish castle, and a mansion that once housed the initiation ceremonies of the Knights Templar.

 Barcelona, Spain • 4 days • Even to this day, architects and urban planners around the world look to Barcelona, and in particular Gaudí and his fellow modernists, for inspiration.
 Peel back layers of this vibrant city, from the cobblestoned Gothic Quarters to the revolutionary grid and courtyard system of the Eixample, to the iconic effusiveness of Gaudí’s Parque Güell, Casa Batlló, and still unfinished Sagrada Familia Basílica.
 Visit the Picasso Museum, housed inside a medieval palace.
 This museum holds over 4,000 of the artist’s works.
-See the ongoing impacts of the 1992 Summer Olympics and the urban renewal that accompanied them and pick one of the city’s many vibrant neighborhoods to do your own architectural use case and redesign survey as a fitting end to your Iberian journey.
+See the ongoing impacts of the 1992 Summer Olympics and the urban renewal that accompanied them, and end your journey with an independent project related to an aspect of Iberian art and culture that most fascinates you.